ethereum/keymanager-APIs/flows/README.md

 1. Deserialize the JSON request from the caller.
 On failure return an HTTP `400` status.
 Let `request` be the deserialized request.

+   _NOTE_: after this point the response will be a 200 OK.
+Any 500 response is to be considered a bug.

 2. Remove each key from `request.pubkeys` one-by-one, recording its provisional status:
    1. Remove the key from the in-memory registry of keys so that it is no longer actively signing messages.
 If no matching key is found, provisionally